top of page

 Keenan's model card

-Every Thursday we'd dress in bell bottoms, skin tight jumpsuits, and platform shoes, to line up for 'Disco Inferno' at The Fox, by far the best night of the week.
-The place would be fever-packed, everyone doing The Hustle, or performance singing: "I Will Survive" and"Last Dance", celebrating the 70s under a gigantic silver disco ball... awesome.
+Every Thursday we'd dress in bell bottoms, skin tight jumpsuits, and platform shoes, to line up for 'Disco Inferno' at The Fox, which was by far the best night of the week.
+The place was always fever-packed, everyone doing The Hustle, and performance singing: "I Will Survive" or"Last Dance", celebrating the 70s under a gigantic silver disco ball... awesome.

-Needless to say, my housemates and I were at The Fox a lot, and my (part-time) boyfriend, Keenan, (a model from Cape Cod and Fox bartender) would come by after the mid-day soundcheck to let us know if the band was worth seeing that night.
+Needless to say, my housemates and I were at The Fox a lot, and my (part-time) boyfriend, Keenan, (a model from Cape Cod who also worked as a Fox bartender) would come by after mid-day soundcheck to let us know if the band was worth seeing that night.

-He'd sit on his bike and yell his favorite nickname for me:
+He'd sit on his bike in the street and yell his favorite nickname for me:

 "Yo, Mudslingah!
 You and yah girls bettah check out the band tonight!
 They'ah pretty good!"

-And that's how I first heard about: Dave Matthews Band, Maceo Parker, Kenny Wayne Shepherd, Eek-A-Mouse, The Radiators, and Gallactic .
+And that's how we first heard about: Dave Matthews Band, Maceo Parker, Kenny Wayne Shepherd, Eek-A-Mouse, The Radiators, and Gallactic .

 Big Head Todd & the Monsters